How could that above statement be true? After all, we are what we eat, right? Yes -- and that's the problem. Here's why. Did you know...

 Don't forget the dangers of cloning.
 Last year the food industry obtained permission from the Food and Drug Administration (FDA) to put meat from cloned animals on the shelves of your local markets without labeling them!

 Due to soil depletion and drugged livestock, our food is far less nutritious today than 50 years ago.
-In fact, much of food is nutritionally worthless -- and can quickly make you sick.
+In fact, much of the food is nutritionally worthless -- and can quickly make you sick.
 Our Paleolithic ancestors were free of the crippling diseases that plague modern folks.
 But their food and game were produced from soils that were much richer in vitamins and nutrients than today's soil.

 Finally, much of our food supply is processed and contains a list of chemicals and preservatives that are impossible to pronounce without a chemistry dictionary nearby.
 Regrettably, good health has taken a back seat compared to profits.